 What does your job entail?

-Besides Emergency Management Analyst, I’m also a prevention adviser and a member of the HR/Culture team, with which we try to spruce things up with fun initiatives and sporting activities.
+Besides Emergency Management consultant, I’m also a prevention adviser and a member of the HR/Culture team, with which we try to spruce things up with fun initiatives and sporting activities.
 We are on our way to an FPC Risk 2.0 with a fresh perspective and more attention to team buildings and mental wellbeing.